-Opendoor, which started in 2013, was the first major player in the iBuyer arena.
+Opendoor, which started in 2013, was the first significant player in the iBuyer arena.
 Other companies have since followed suit.

 Unlike house flippers, iBuyers tend to stick to homes that are in excellent condition.
 Instead of buying really low, renovating, and selling high, iBuyers focus on homes that only need a little bit of work – if any – so they can sell them quickly and without a lot of additional investment.
 Since they have so much capital, they can focus on easy sales and volume to make money.

 The thought of selling your home for cash in a few days is undoubtedly appealing, especially compared to the average sales time of 60 days.
 But there is a catch, as always.
-You are probably not going to get the maximum offer for your home you might get if you sold by going the traditional route.
+You will probably not get the maximum offer for your home you might get if you sold by going the traditional route.

 Who Are The Top iBuyers in The Real Estate Industry?

 These companies are the industry leaders so far in the iBuyer arena.

 Opendoor – In order to purchase your home, Opendoor will use an automated valuation system to come up with its offer.
 The seller will be charged a 7% real estate commission, which is typically higher than a traditional companies fee structure.
 Home sellers will get instant cash offers from Opendoor.